P4Peemo/Powerball/README.md

 Now, make sure your account has enough balance to create the contract on the TestNet.
 If you are short of ether, you can visit [here](https://rinkebyfaucet.com/) to get some.

+The `ticketPrize` for your contract can be modified by changing the parameter passed in `migrations/1_powerball_migration.js`, the default value is 10 `Wei`.
+Note that the value can only be an integer.

 In your terminal, run the following command:

 ```bash